Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 - Central Michigan and its opponents have gone over the current 64-point total in four of 11 games this season.

-- In 50% of Eastern Michigan's games this season (5/10), the teams combined to score more than Friday's total of 64.
+- So far this season, 50% of Eastern Michigan's games (5/10) have had more combined points than Friday's total of 64.

-- The combined points per game average of the two teams, 66.1, is 2.1 points more than Friday's over/under.
+- Friday's total is 2.1 points lower than the two team's combined 66.1 points per game average.

-- The 55.1 combined points per game that these two squads have allowed this season are 8.9 fewer than the 64 over/under in this contest.
+- The 55.1 combined points per game that these two squads have allowed this season are 8.9 fewer than the 64 total in this contest.

-- The Chippewas and their opponents score an average of 59.2 points per game, 4.8 fewer than Friday's total.
+- The average total in Chippewas games this season is 59.2, 4.8 points fewer than Friday's total of 64 .

 - In 2021, games involving the Eagles have averaged a total of 57.8 points, 6.2 fewer than this game's set over/under.